Håvard Nordtveit: Norway

-Nordtveit began his career as a youth in Norway with Vats 94 (where his father, Øyvind Nordtveit, trained him) and Skjold before joining Haugesund.
+Nordtveit began his career as a youth in Norway with Vats 94 (where his father, Øyvind Nordtveit, trained him) and Skjold IL before joining Haugesund.
 It was announced on 29 June 2006 that he signed his first professional contract with the club, keeping him until 2009.
 As Nordtveit made a transfer move, both Vats 94 and Skjold received an entitlement share of the money.

 By August 2006, Nordtveit was called up to the first team for the first time.
 On 20 August 2006, Nordtveit became the youngest player ever to play for Haugesund, as he was selected for the starting line-up in a 2–0 victory against Sogndal at Haugesund Stadium.
 This turns out to be his only appearance of the 2006 season.

 Nordtveit made nine league appearances during the following season for Haugesund in the Norwegian First Division.
 That season he also appeared in the Norwegian Football Cup, being in the starting line up in the 1–6 victory against Djerv 1919 (1st round), and coming on in the 33rd minute in a 4–0 victory over Løv-Ham scoring one goal (third round).
 Haugesund went all the way to the final.